How can I register for ImageCLEF?

 ImageCLEF has its own registration interface (here for 2016) for every year.
 Here you can choose an user name and a password.
 This registration interface is e.g. used for access to the data and the submission of runs.
 If you already have a login from previous ImageCLEF evaluation cycles you can migrate it to the recent ImageCLEF cycle here

 Once we received your signed copyright form, we change the status of your account in the registration interface to valid.
 Then you can access the usernames and passwords for all collections, you registered for.
-This data can be found by selecting the "Collections" Link on the left in the registration forum and choosing the "Details" of the task you are interested in.
+These data can be found by selecting the "Collections" Link on the left in the registration forum and choosing the "Details" of the task you are interested in.

 In general, it is not possible to obtain the databases without registering as the copyright owners often ask us to do so.
 Still, some datasets were made available publicly already without the need to register.
 It does not depend on us but rather on the copyright owners, although we prefer of course a high participation at the workshop and many submissions.
 You can ask task organisers for more details on their collections.

 Datasets that can be obtained independently:

 - photographic/adhoc retrieval (ImageCLEFphoto).
 All evaluation resources are available here: